dakshj48/Bloglist/README.md

 To check it out:
-1. Visit "https://pacific-waters-38107.herokuapp.com/" to access the web application.
+1. [Click](https://pacific-waters-38107.herokuapp.com/) to access the web application.
 2. Enter "user" in the username field and "pass" in the password field.